Small-scale project management: Managing project risk

-A simple risk assessment tool should be integral to the planning process and team members can be encouraged to use the risk assessment as a tool of critical enquiry that will help them identify risk factors and opportunities as part of a continual, iterative cycle offering a small project an easy and effective way of documenting its progress in a reflexive manner.
+A simple risk assessment should be used in the planning process and team members can be encouraged to use it as a tool of critical inquiry that will help them identify risk factors and opportunities as part of a continual cycle offering a project a way of documenting its progress.

 Any projects that have a degree of complexity in the implementation phase might need to further sub-divide this phase using milestones, or checkpoints that allow the team to see if it is on track and this process could be easily integrated into the risk assessment tool.

 The adoption of a risk assessment tool will enable the project manager to deal with exceptions or changes to the project as they arise and enables a flexible approach to implementing the project.
 The key to a ‘reflexive’ approach to exception and change is the way in which ‘tolerance’ is applied to the project i.e. amount by which the Project Manager or Project Team may deviate from the project plan (in relation to time, cost and quality) without the need to refer up to the chain of command or initiate codified exception or change protocols.

 Risk assessment can easily be combined with an exception planning procedure to manage tolerance to changes in a project.
 The use of ‘triggers’ to initiate exception management procedures in order to deal with issues such as scope creep; changes in aims and objectives; changes in constraints; and changes in risk.
 Such a tool offers a method for interrogating the project brief during the implementation phase and should be used as part of the planning and review process.
 The use of a numerical factor gives a simple scale that triggers a response in accordance with previously agreed criteria.

 Thus the Project Manager is able to make judgements about change and can be given a degree of autonomy taking into account their level of experience.